apache/incubator-taverna-maven-parent/README.md

-Parent POM for builds of Taverna Workbench, Command-Line and Platform
+# Parent POM

 [![Build Status](https://travis-ci.org/taverna-incubator/incubator-taverna-maven-parent.svg)](https://travis-ci.org/taverna-incubator/incubator-taverna-maven-parent)

+Common Maven Parent for [all the other Apache Taverna repositories](http://taverna.incubator.apache.org/code/).

+Note that released Taverna modules might not use the same version of the parent, this is usually NOT an issue.

-Supplies Version number constants for all the main Taverna dependencies.
+Supplies Version number constants for all external Taverna dependencies.

 Adds in shared Maven build and reporting steps.

-List repositories to be used.
+List additional repositories to be used (mainly for OSGi/Spring dependencies).

 This does NOT contain a `<modules>` section so does NOT do Project Aggregation.

-This code was previously hosted at http://taverna.googlecode.com/svn/taverna/taverna-parent/
+This parent does NOT define the version of org.apache.taverna modules, that should be done within `<properties>` of each top-level project.